matm/bmp/README.md

 `t`|Toggle play/pause of current song
-`p`|List of current bookmarked locations in the current song `n`|Numbered list of current bookmarked locations in the current song `w [best.txt]`|Show bookmarks list.
+`p`|List of current bookmarked locations in the current song `n`|Numbered list of current bookmarked locations in the current song `w [best.txt]`|List bookmarks on standard output.
 This is the content that would be saved to disk.
-Takes an optional argument for the filename to write to. `w best.txt` would write the list to `best.txt`
+Takes an optional argument of the filename to write to.
+For example, `w best.txt` would write the list to `best.txt`

 ### Donations